ph4r05/keychest/INSTALL.md

 ## Configuration

-The `.env` file contains current configuration for the environment Keychest is deployed on.
+The `.env` file contains current configuration for the environment KeyChest is deployed on.
 `.env` file must not be commited to the Git.

 ```bash